BlastSlimey/shapezipelago/README.md

 ## TODO list
 ### APWorld
+- GOOD LOOKING: Maybe OptionError for `lock_balt_and_extractor = true` and `include_achievements = false`?
+Let's ask in ap-world-dev
+- TECHNICAL:    Add OptionError when more non-filler items than available locations
 ### Client mod
 - FEATURE:      Auto connect & meantime offline playing
   - Disconnect from AP server when returning to main menu